-Strategy for hair maintenance and replacement
+Strategy for hair maintenance and replacement in women

 Written by Dr. Griffin